Second Residence Abroad and Second Passport

 Dominica offers one of the fastest economic citizenship programs in the world, taking about 90 days.
 The cost, including investment and legal fees, exceeds $120,000.

-Saint Kitts & Nevis flag
+Flag of Saint Kitts & Nevis

 Nevis